-Under the secured long term debt agreements mentioned above, we currently have 18 vessels of the Company's fleet mortgaged with first preferred or second preferred ship mortgage, as applicable.
-Additional securities required by the banks include first priority assignment of all earnings, insurances, first assignment of time charter contracts with duration of more than 12 months, pledge over the shares of the borrowers, manager's undertaking and subordination and requisition compensation and a corporate guarantee by DSI (the "Guarantor"), financial covenants, as well as operating account assignments.
-The lenders may also require additional security in the future in the event the borrowers breach certain covenants under the loan agreements and include restrictions as to changes in management and ownership of the vessels, additional indebtedness, as well as minimum requirements regarding hull cover ratio and minimum liquidity per vessel owned by the borrowers or the Guarantor maintained in the bank accounts of the borrowers.
-Furthermore, certain of the Secured Term Loans contain cross default provisions and additionally the Company is not permitted to pay any dividends from the earnings of the vessel following the occurrence of an event of default.
+Under the secured term loans outstanding as of December 31, 2015, 42 vessels of the Company's fleet were mortgaged with first preferred or priority ship mortgages.
+Additional securities required by the banks include first priority assignment of all earnings, insurances, first assignment of time charter contracts with duration that exceeds a certain period, pledge over the shares of the borrowers, manager's undertaking and subordination and requisition compensation and either a corporate guarantee by DSI (the "Guarantor") or a guarantee by the ship owning companies (where applicable), financial covenants, as well as operating account assignments.
+The lenders may also require additional security in the future in the event the borrowers breach certain covenants under the loan agreements.
+The secured term loans generally include restrictions as to changes in management and ownership of the vessels, additional indebtedness, as well as minimum requirements regarding hull cover ratio and minimum liquidity per vessel owned by the borrowers, or the guarantor, maintained in the bank accounts of the borrowers, or the guarantor.
+Furthermore, certain of the secured term loans contain cross default provisions and additionally the Company is not permitted to pay any dividends from the earnings of the vessel following the occurrence of an event of default.